dotnet/msbuild/Documentation/developer-guide.md

 ### For Windows

-1. Visual Studio 2015 with Web Development Tools
-  * Beta8 is available here and should work: http://www.microsoft.com/en-us/download/details.aspx?id=49442
-    * Install `WebToolsExtensionsVS14.msi` and `DotNetVersionManager-x64.msi`
-2. CMake (available from https://cmake.org/) on the PATH.
+1. CMake (available from https://cmake.org/) on the PATH.
-3. git (available from http://www.git-scm.com/) on the PATH.
+2. git (available from http://www.git-scm.com/) on the PATH.

 ### For Linux